 - 1. Use the password command to change your password. - Enter and confirm the new password. - 2.
 Enter the copy running-config startup-config command so that the new password takes effect.

 The new password you enter must match the password policies.
-For more information, see User accounts CLI commands on page 35.

 Commands used to display user account information

 Use the following commands to display the account information of the user:

 - show username - show login authentication